Guscosta88/GusCosta_T1A3/README.md

     500g of beef
     100g of butter
     Salt and Pepper to taste
-    Put the beef on a tray, scrub butter salt and pepper all over, put it in the oven at 180° for 1hour.
+    Put the beef on a tray, rub butter salt and pepper all over, put it in the oven at 180° for 1hour.

 1.B - Gouda Cheese